It’s not about qualifications but more about qualities!

 How do I know if I’m qualified to homeschool?

 In Australia, you certainly don’t need any formal University qualifications.
-However you will need to to know how to read, and write equivalent to a year 10 junior high school level.
-Plus have a basic level of understanding in maths.
+However, you will need to know how to read, and write equivalent to a year 10 junior high school level.
+Plus have a basic level of understanding of maths.

 You will need to want to do it and want to do it to the best of your ability and best of your knowledge with your child’s best interest at heart.

 Yes!
 Look at it this way.
 Perhaps without even acknowledging it, parents are already a teacher in their child’s eyes.
 They are the guidance, the comfort, the protector, the provider, the nurturer and the life educator.

 Parents are predominantly / usually the ones who will teach them the simple things like, how to talk, how to say please and thank you, how to share, how to be kind, how to nurture, how to build things, and how to love…..the list is endless.

 So believe that you can do this teaching role because you are already providing a life education to your child.

 To give your child the best education, you certainly don’t need to have a University Degree.
 However, a mixture of these qualities will help:

 No matter the style of home education you chose or the reason you chose to home school.
 It takes an almighty amount of courage to start this journey.

 After deciding how you want to home school it takes a great leap of faith to actually begin this journey.
 You will need to research and then prepare yourself and your family for changes and adaptations to your lifestyle (and income).